KimBergstroem/geoMastermind-Game/README.md

 * As a user, I want clear instructions on how to play the game effectively.
 * As a user, I want to receive confirmation if my answer is correct, allowing me to increase my score and perform well.
 * As a user, I want to see the remaining time while playing, so I don't run out of time.
-* As a user, I want to view my final score to assess my proficiency in JavaScript or Python syntax.
+* As a user, I want to view my final score to assess my proficiency.

 #### Returning Visitor Goals

-* As a user, I want different questions each time I play to test my knowledge even further.
+* As a user, I want to see if anybody beat my score in order to play again and be number one at this game.
 * As a user, I want the option to play again to improve my previous score.